are in PDF format; to view them, download a free copy of the Adobe Acrobat

 reader, version 3.0 or higher.)

 Political Repositioning (with Robert Van Houweling).
+Book project.
 Under advance contract, Princeton University Press.

 This book examines how voters respond to politicians who change positions on policy issues, and what this means for representation in democracies.

 Military Alliances and Public Support for War (with Jessica Weeks)

 How do military alliances affect public support for war?
 We offer the first experimental evidence on this fundamental question.
 Our experiments revealed that alliance commitments greatly increase the American public’s willingness to intervene abroad.
 The effects were largest when the stakes of intervention were low, the costs of intervention were high, and the country in need of aid was a non-democracy.
 Thus, alliances create public support for getting entangled in conflicts the country might otherwise avoid.
 We further found that alliances shape public opinion through two main mechanisms: alliances increase public fears about the reputational costs of nonintervention, and heighten the perceived moral obligation to intervene by raising concerns about fairness and loyalty.
 These findings shed new light on debates about the effects of alliances in international politics.
 Click here for online appendix.
 Current version: August 2018.

 Public Opinion and Foreign Electoral Intervention (with Jessica Weeks)